February 28, 2023 at 11:59 p.m. (Application opens December 13)

 - Degree of meaningful collaboration with a faculty research mentor

-- Extent to which research objective is achievable within the proposed timeline
+- Extent to which a research outcome is achievable within the proposed timeline

 CONDITIONS OF THE AWARD

-- Present findings at the Undergraduate Symposium in April of the following academic year.
+- Present research findings at the Undergraduate Symposium (in April of the following year), or at another presentation venue.

-Apply online through Scholarships@UW–Madison.
+Apply online through Wisconsin Scholarship Hub (WiSH).
 (Application available in December.)

 THE SOPHOMORE RESEARCH FELLOWSHIP APPLICATION